Ankarana Special Reserve: Fauna

-Expeditions that first began cataloguing the animals and plants of the Special Reserve created around the Ankarana Massif in the 1980s are described in Dr Jane Wilson-Howarth's travel narrative Lemurs of the Lost World and in the scientific press.
+Expeditions in the 1980s first began cataloguing the animals and plants of the Ankarana Special Reserve are described in Dr Jane Wilson-Howarth's travel narrative Lemurs of the Lost World and in the scientific press.
 Discoveries included unexpected sub-fossil remains of large extinct lemurs and surviving but previously undescribed species of blind fish, shrimps and other invertebrates.
 Several expedition members contributed photos to an illustrated introductory guide to Madagascar which features the Crocodile Caves of Ankarana.

 During the 1986 expedition, Phil Chapman and Jean-Elie Randriamasy collated a bird list for the reserve and recorded 65 species from 32 families representing nearly a third of all bird species that breed in Madagascar.
 They also noted one interesting aspect of behaviour.
 They reported that there was an unusual strategy used by many of the small insect-eating songbirds.
 Species such as the paradise flycatcher (Terpsiphone mutata), the common jery (Neomixis tenella), the greenbuls (Xanthomixis zosterops and Bernieria madagascariensis), the bulbul (Hypsipetes madagascariensis), the sunbird (Nectarinia souimanga) and the vangas (Lepopterus madagascarinus and Xenopirostris polleni) foraged together in mixed bands.
 Within each band different species seemed to specialise in where and how they searched out their insect prey.
 Some species concentrated on the trunk and branches of trees, some on slender boughs, others searched beneath the leaves.
 By acting together in this way they probably increased foraging efficiency as each species could catch others' escaped prey.
 They were also safer from attack by predators, as the group as a whole was more likely to spot approaching danger.

 The Ankarana Reserve is an important refuge for significant populations of the crowned lemur (Eulemur coronatus), Sanford's brown lemur (Eulemur sanfordi) and other mammal species.
 The following lemurs are also recorded from the area: northern sportive lemur (Lepilemur septentrionalis), brown mouse lemur (Microcebus rufus), fat-tailed dwarf lemur (Cheirogalus medius), fork-marked lemur (Phaner furcifer), eastern woolly lemur (Avahi laniger), Perrier's sifaka (Propithicus diadema perrieri), aye-aye (Daubentonia madagascariensis) and the western lesser bamboo lemur (Hapalemur griseus occidentalis).

 In addition subfossils of the following lemurs have been found at Ankarana: greater bamboo lemur (Prolemur simus), indri (Indri indri), the sloth lemur (Babakotia radofilai), Mesopropithicus dolichobrachion and Palaeopropithicus cf ingens plus Pachylemur sp., the huge Megaladapis cf madagascariensis/grandidieri, and the baboon lemur Archaeolemur sp.